Design Overview

 Best Practices

-- Undersized, imprecise adjacent construction significantly reduces the rigidity at the bearing position
+- An undersized or imprecise adjacent construction significantly reduces the rigidity at the bearing location

-- On the other hand, structural support through additional components can also increase rigidity
+- Conversely, structural support through additional components can also increase rigidity

-- Consult the myonic application engineering team during the design phase
+- Consult our application engineering team at sales@eb-system.com during the design phase

 - Use FEA (Finite Element Analysis) to verify structural rigidity

-- Consider the effect of temperature changes on fits
+- Consider the effect of temperature changes on the fits

 - Reserve sufficient space for maintenance and inspection